molmod/psiflow/docs/index.md

 # **psiflow** - interatomic potentials using online learning

 Psiflow is a modular and scalable library for developing interatomic potentials.
-It uses Parsl to interface popular trainable interaction potentials with quantum chemistry software, and is designed to support computational workflows on hundreds or thousands of nodes.
+It interfaces popular trainable interaction potentials with quantum chemistry software and is designed as an end-to-end framework;
-Psiflow is designed as an end-to-end framework; it can orchestrate all computational components between an initial atomic structure and the final trained potential.
+it can orchestrate all computational tasks between an initial atomic structure and the final accurate interatomic potential.
 To achieve this, psiflow implements the following high-level abstractions:

 - a trainable **interaction potential** (e.g. NequIP or MACE)